simonwhatley/govuk-service-assessments/src/content/version-1/standard-02.md

 ---
 caption: Standard 2
-title: Standard 2
-description: Put in place a sustainable multidisciplinary team that can design, build and operate the service, led by a suitably skilled and senior service manager with decision-making responsibility.
+title: Put in place a sustainable multidisciplinary team that can design, build and operate the service, led by a suitably skilled and senior service manager with decision-making responsibility.
 tags:
   - standard
   - version-1